BLKSerene/Wordless/doc/doc.md

 - **6.2 Dependent**<br>
   The token functioning as the dependent in the dependency structure.

-- **6.3 Dependency Length**<br>
+- **6.3 Dependency Distance**<br>
-  The dependency length (distance) between the head and dependent in the dependency structure.
-The dependency length is positive when the head follows the dependent and would be negative if the head precedes the dependent.
+  The dependency distance between the head and dependent in the dependency structure.
+The dependency distance is positive when the head follows the dependent and would be negative if the head precedes the dependent.

-- **6.4 Dependency Length (Absolute)**<br>
+- **6.4 Dependency Distance (Absolute)**<br>
-  The absolute value of the dependency length (distance) between the head and dependent in the dependency structure.
-The absolute dependency length is always positive.
+  The absolute value of the dependency distance between the head and dependent in the dependency structure.
+The absolute dependency distance is always positive.

 - **6.5 Sentence**<br>
   The sentence where the dependency structure is found.